cchhaarroonn/Owersite/README.md

 ✔️ Spamming sentences and spamming enter button on keyboard ✔️ Change background
-✔️ Running vbs script that spams error msg box with random symbols ✔️ Run on startup (Windows 8 & Windows 10 only)
+✔️ Running vbs script that spams error msg box with random symbols ✔️ Run on startup (Windows 8 and Windows 10 only)
 ```
 ## Installation